A relatively smooth experience with a few minor hiccups along the way.

 Platforms: PC (Windows)

 At launch, many players had issues with level 8 but thankfully, the developer has edited the level and removed these issues from the game.
 As a result, it’s not much easier to complete the level and make it through to the rest of the game.
 Despite this, I managed to get myself stuck in Level 12 where my block was destroyed by a Dissolving Barrier and it was impossible to return back to the start (jumping into the water would just return me to the point I jumped from).
-So there does seem to be a few levels in the game where it’s possible to get stuck and be unable to go backwards to reclaim a new block.
+There does seem to be a few levels in the game where it’s possible to get stuck and be unable to go back to reclaim a new block.

 - Casual gameplay